mpdf/mpdf.github.io/what-else-can-i-do/forms.md

 modification_time: 2015-08-05T12:00:13+00:00
 ---

-mPDF can generate a static view of HTML forms and their elements, or (from mPDF >= 5.3) can produce an "Active Form".
+mPDF can generate a static view of HTML forms and their elements, or (from mPDF &ge; 5.3) can produce an "Active Form".

 # "Active" Forms